Sweet, juicy peaches are not just delicious, they’re super nutritious, offering up a plethora of nutritional benefits.

 Keep reading to find out more about the power of the peach to discover all the amazing ways this nutrient-packed fruit can improve your health.

-Peaches are fairly high in carbs, containing about 13 grams in a whole, medium-sized peach.
-It may be difficult to fit peaches into a strict low carb diet, like Keto.
-However, those following a more liberal low carb diet may wish to eat a small peach from time to time.
+Peaches are fairly high in carbs, containing about 13 grams in a whole fresh peaches, medium-sized peach.
+It may be difficult to fit peaches into a strict low carb diet, like Keto Diet.
+However, those following a more liberal keto diet may wish to eat a small peach from time to time.

 If you’re on a ketogenic diet, try slicing half a peach and share the other half with a friend.
 Pair your peach half with a piece of cheese or some nuts – the added protein will fill you up more.
 Adding a few peach slices to salads is a great way to keep serving sizes in check.